knapply/syknapptic/content/page/about.md

 I can't overstate how beneficial data science blogs, public repositories, and #Rstats community members have been for my own growth.
 With that in mind, I hope to provide a similar resource for anyone struggling.
 I'd like to offer the same sort of inspiration I felt when I first started exploring the work of others.

 I also want to continue to grow as a programmer and analyst.
-As a self-taught coder who started about a year ago (and whose work has been overwhelmingly individual) I'm looking forward to feedback, advice, and constructive criticism from those willing to offer it.
+As a self-taught coder who finally took the plunge into R in February 2017 (and whose work has been overwhelmingly individual) I'm looking forward to feedback, advice, and constructive criticism from those willing to offer it.

 # About Me